Enhanced quantum illumination of a lossy target: A sequential interaction model: COMPARATIVE STUDY FOR THE SNR

 Figs.~\ref{fig:3b} and~\ref{fig:3c} further demonstrate the robustness of the quantum protocol against thermal noise originating from both the environment and the target.
 The mean thermal photon numbers $n_{th}$ and $n_t$ are defined as $n = \mathrm{Tr}(\rho\, a^\dagger a)$, where $\rho$ denotes the thermal state.
 They follow the Bose--Einstein distribution, $n = 1/(\exp(\hbar\omega/k_B T) - 1)$, corresponding to the environmental and target temperatures, respectively, which may differ slightly.
 For a broad range of frequencies, spanning from the optical to the microwave regime, these quantities can take values ranging from nearly 0 to $\sim 110$.
 In Fig.~\ref{fig:3b}, the gain $G$ exhibits only a weak dependence on $n_{th}$, remaining nearly constant even for large thermal backgrounds.
 This highlights the resilience of quantum illumination in the presence of environmental noise, even in the microwave region.
 Further, as shown in Fig.~\ref{fig:3c}, $G$ increases with $n_t$ before saturating at higher values, indicating that thermal noise associated with the target can enhance the distinguishability between the target-present and target-absent hypotheses.
 Importantly, the gain remains greater than unity across the entire range of $n_{th}$ and $n_t$ considered, demonstrating the reliability of the quantum protocol over a wide range of operating frequencies relevant to radar and lidar applications.

 The influence of the environmental reflectivity $\eta$ on the gain is shown in Fig.~\ref{fig:3d}.
 As $\eta$ increases, a slight but systematic decrease in $G$ is observed, reflecting the expected degradation of performance due to increased coupling with a bright thermal background.
 Nevertheless, the gain remains above unity over the relevant parameter range, confirming the persistence of the quantum advantage in the weak-signal regime.
 Fig.~\ref{fig:3e} illustrates the dependence of the gain on the target reflectivity $p$.
 The gain decreases monotonically with increasing $p$, consistent with the trends observed in Fig.~\ref{fig:3a}.
 This confirms that the proposed scheme optimally performs for weakly reflecting targets, where classical detection strategies are least effective.
 Finally, Fig.~\ref{fig:3f} presents the phase dependence of the gain as a function of the phase shift $\phi$ for a fixed signal strength $N=0.1$.
 The gain shows a periodic variation with $\phi$, yet remains consistently above unity across the full phase-shift interval of the returned signal.
-Notably, $G>1$ around $\phi = 0$ and $\phi = \pi$ indicates that QI can reliably detect even small phase shifts in the returned signal, emphasizing the strength and utility of the quantum protocol.
+The $G$ is maximized at $\phi=\pm\pi/2$, where $\cos^2\phi=0$ and the denominator in Eq.~\ref{14} attains its minimum value, while it is slightly reduced at $\phi=0$ and $\phi=\pm\pi$, where $\cos^2\phi=1$.

 In practical scenarios, the phase shift $\phi$ acquired by the signal may not be known or may fluctuate randomly due to environmental uncertainties.
 To account for this, we consider a phase-averaged performance by integrating the respective SNRs over all possible values of $\phi$ in the interval $[-\pi, \pi]$.
 This approach effectively models situations where no prior phase information is available at the detection stage.
 We define the averaged gain as